Free Ohio State Records Search: Divorce, Warrants, Arrests

 Luckily, a person can get their juvenile record sealed unless their crime was of a sexual or violent nature.
 To seal their record, they need to go to the court in the county where the offense took place and fill out an application.
 (There’s no application fee for this process.)
 Once the waiting period passes, they have to bring evidence to prove why their record should be sealed.4

-Do I Have a Warrant (OH)?
-How to Run a Free Ohio Warrant Check
+How To Run a Free Ohio Warrant Check (See Who’s Wanted)

 Another example of the best ways to look up warrants through local agencies can be viewed through our resource on all free Cuyahoga County public records, which describes not only how to obtain warrant details but also public information regarding criminal records, background checks, arrest reports, inmates, court cases, and more on anyone in the county.